alexellis/spotminer/README.md

 * Configure the algorithm and port i.e. hodl or cryptonight
 * Atom hosts are supported through a separate Docker image

-The config file is read from `config.yml`, so copy `config.example.yml` as a template and fill in your packet API key and project ID.
+The config file is read from `config.yml`, so copy `config.example.yml` as a template and fill in your [Packet API key and project ID](https://www.packet.net/developers/api/).
 Set the `CONFIG_FILE` enviromental variable for a different filename or path.
 You must also configure the bitcoin wallet address for your mining here.

 ```yaml
 packet: